andreas-barnensbibliotek/moodstocks-phonegap-demo-app/ios/README.md

-# Moodstocks PhoneGap plugin for iOS
+# Moodstocks PhoneGap Demo for iOS

 Moodstocks [PhoneGap](http://phonegap.com/) plugin for iOS platform enables developers to embed Moodstocks scanner into a PhoneGap application.
 Along with the plugin we provide a sample application to help you get started.

 ## Prerequisites

-* An iOS development environment.
+* iOS development environment.
 * A Moodstocks [developer account](https://developers.moodstocks.com/register).
 * [PhoneGap v2.3.0](http://phonegap.com/download/) downloaded.